 Greek and Hebrew are required of students with a concentration in biblical studies.

 Graduates of the Master of Theological Studies degree program should be able to:

-- Think biblically and theologically, using the resources of scripture and the church’s tradition
+- Use appropriately the resources of scripture and the church’s tradition

-- Comprehend and communicate the essential substance of his or her area of concentration
+- Comprehend and communicate core themes and concepts from their area of concentration

 Areas of Concentration

 - African American Studies

 - Church in the World

 - History of Christianity

 A thesis may be completed, under the supervision of an advisor, for four semester hours of credit in the student’s area of concentration.
 Thesis proposals must be approved by the Academic Affairs Committee before November 1 of the academic year in which the degree is to be granted.